 So was this done?
 No. There are no culture-based tests in either report.

-The sales rep that sent an e-mail to one of my colleagues wrote the following:
+The sales rep for Corecyte that sent an e-mail to one of my colleagues wrote the following:

 “I have just received the enclosed reports which is what you requested of me and our new stem cell injection product from xxx.

 XXX has just published two independent lab sources on MSC viability of YYY.